kajallochab/ShakespearAI/README.md

 ## Code

 The `code/` directory contains Python scripts for training the model, generating text, and evaluating performance.
-Detailed instructions for running the code are provided in the respective files.
+Detailed instructions for running the code are provided in the respective file.

 ### Prerequisites